teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 });
 ```

-At this moment we can use this container to load the Home component as a separate file.
+The component exported from \`home-container.js\` file can be used as a separate chunk file.

 ## Rendering

-Lastly, we finished bundle's size reduction and could move to our React.js code.
+Lastly, we finished the bundle's size reduction and can move to React.

 ### Reconciliation

 To optimize something, we have to know how it's working.
 So, one of the main things affecting performance is reconciliation.
-Reconciliation is an algorithm of updating React's Virtual DOM.
+Reconciliation is an algorithm for updating React's Virtual DOM.
 Here is a simple scheme illustrating how it works.

 ![](./assets/react-applications-optimization/reconciliation.png)